Slow Cooker Rice and Beans

 Recipe variations and add-ins:

-• Add meat: Make this with meat by adding slices of smoked sausage or chunks of ham, turkey, or chicken.
+• Add meat: You can make this with meat by adding slices of smoked sausage or chunks of ham, turkey, or chicken.

-• Add veggies: Instead of meat, toss in bell peppers, celery, onions, tomatoes, corn, peas, zucchini, and mushrooms.
+• Add veggies: Toss in bell peppers, celery, onions, tomatoes, corn, peas, zucchini, and mushrooms.

 • Different rice: Another rice would be fine as well.
-Jasmine rice would give this a floral, sweet taste, and basmati is nuttier.
+Jasmine rice would give this a floral, sweet taste; basmati is nuttier.

 • Brown rice: Add a little more broth, about 1/4 cup more.
 Check on rice mid-cooking and add 1/4 cup more if needed.